Pawsitive Pooches

 Download File

-Sometimes the best answer, the only answer, is to get the dog or cat out of the home.
 To look the other way when you know a child or animal is being mistreated is just plain wrong.
 We have a responsibility to speak up for the innocent that do not have a voice.
 Although there are laws in place that are supposed to protect animals, it is very difficult to prove abuse or neglect unless there is death or near death of the animal being mistreated.
-If you come across a dog is in a bad situation, here are some guidelines that I have found useful to remove the dog from the situation.
+If you come across a dog is in a bad situation, here are some guidelines that I have found useful to legally remove the dog from the bad situation.
+Keep in mind that if the owner does not wish to relinquish their pet, be sure to call the authorities for help.

 1. Make sure the situation really is bad.
 Do they lack a fresh supply of water and shelter?
 Is the dog thin, or cowers when approached?
 Is the dog kept on a chained out 24/7 without ample, accessible shade?
 Document findings.
 Take photos if possible without trespassing.